VictorHRRios/algorithms-in-c/README.md

-# aintelligence-project
+# Algorithms-in-c
-This is a project defined in a Computer Science class where we need to build an app using Artificial Intelligence.
+This is a personal project where I implement the algorithms seen in my Analysis of Algorithms class.